 The government advises local planning authorities to set up Conservation Area Advisory Committees to assist in the development of policy and as a source of advice.
 We have done this and we acknowledge that expert advice and consultation are vital elements in the protection of the city's heritage.

-The Conservation Area Advisory Committee (CAAC) has regular meetings open to the public and advises on planning applications in relation to designated heritage assets.
+The Conservation and Heritage Advisory Committee (CHAC) has regular meetings open to the public and advises on planning applications in relation to designated heritage assets.